-The Board advocates that decommissioning and reclamation plans be based on the application of robust and proven science, technologies, and methodologies.
+The Board advocates that facility lifecycle and/or decommissioning plans be based on the application of robust and proven science, technologies, and methodologies.
 The use of innovative approaches may also be acceptable; however, the Applicant will be expected to submit clear, technically defensible and comprehensive explanations and justifications to the Board to utilize innovative or less proven science, technology, or methods.
 Regardless of whether a decommissioning and reclamation approach is considered to be proven or innovative, evidence of its applicability for the project environment will be required.

+5.10 submit a detailed monitoring plans and programs for all phases of the undertaking that allows for the collection of data to validate assumptions and predictions of:

+- the climate, geochemical, hydrologic, and hydrogeologic inputs affecting the undertaking; - induced and triggered seismic events from drilling and formation stimulation processes; - the quantity and quality of input waters diverted, extracted or consumed for use in the undertaking; - the quantity, composition and materials characteristics of solid wastes produced; - the performance and efficiency of all treatment, storage and transmission infrastructures; - the effectiveness of measures taken to mitigate any adverse environmental effects of the project; and,

+• the effects of water use and waste deposition on surface and sub-surface environments.
+Describe the approaches and technologies to be used to affect monitoring and reporting.
+Include all aspects of the monitoring approach:

-- 5.10 submit a detailed monitoring plan and program for all phases of the undertaking that allows for the collection of data to validate assumptions and predictions of: - a) climatic, geochemical, hydrologic, and hydrogeologic inputs to the project; - b) the nature, geochemistry, and quantity of mine waste materials produced; - c) the quality, quantity, and time history of water use and waste deposition; - d) the performance of water and waste management infrastructure or of components of such infrastructure including, but not limited to, tailings dams, water treatment plants, heap leach liners, treatment pond liners, and waste cover systems; - e) the effectiveness of measures taken to mitigate any adverse environmental effects of the project; and - f) the effects of water use and waste deposition on the environment. - 5.11 submit an adaptive management plan specifically designed to guide management decisions arising from unexpected performance of the project.
-In particular, the plan must identify trigger levels for management actions and potential management actions that would be enacted based on the results of monitoring activities.
+- the Data Quality Objectives (DQOs) established for monitoring sites and stations; - the QA/QC and chain-of-custody approaches used to assure data veracity; - brief description and locations of any telemetry and or SCADA (Supervisory Control and Data Acquisition) systems used to automatically monitor sites and stations; and, - monitoring data storage, archival and retrieval protocols.

+5.11 submit an adaptive management plan specifically designed to guide management decisions arising from unexpected performance of the project.
+In particular, the plan must identify trigger levels for management actions and the potential management actions that would be enacted based on the results of monitoring activities.
 The adaptive management plan should focus on aspects of the project performance that can directly or indirectly lead to unexpected or unacceptable impacts to the aquatic environment.

-Applicants should be aware that licences, if issued, are tied to the information submitted in the application.
-This includes any additional submissions and/or revisions submitted to the Board by the Applicant, up to the date of the Board's decision.
-Any significant change to the project post licensing will likely trigger a requirement for an amendment of the licence and may also trigger a need for a project assessment under YESAA.
-Therefore, it is imperative to ensure that the application accounts for all currently planned or foreseen activities of the proposed quartz mining undertaking.
+Applicants should be aware that licences, if issued, are based upon the information submitted in the application.
+This includes any additional submissions and/or revisions provided to the Board by the Applicant, up to the date of the Board's decision.
+Any significant change to the project following licensing will likely trigger a requirement for an amendment of the licence and may also prompt the need for an additional project assessment under YESAA.
+Therefore, it is imperative to ensure that the application accounts for all currently planned or foreseen activities within the oil and gas industrial undertaking.